Nextiva / Blog / VoIP

 When they’re in use, phone calls from inbound callers are routed to the appropriate business based on criteria such as the caller’s location.
 Multiple personal injury attorneys, for example, use the vanity number 1-800-HURT-NOW.
 When someone calls this number, they’ll be connected to the firm closest to their local area.

-VoIP Phone Systems + Toll-Free Numbers
+How VoIP Phone Systems Enable Toll-Free Calling

 What’s the connection between toll-free numbers and VoIP phone systems?

-Toll-free numbers and Voice over Internet Protocol (VoIP) phone systems are closely connected in modern telecommunications:
+Toll-free numbers and Voice over Internet Protocol (VoIP) phone systems are closely connected in modern telecommunications.

-- VoIP: VoIP phone systems use the internet to transmit voice calls, converting analog voice signals into digital data packets.
+VoIP phone systems use the internet to transmit voice calls, converting analog voice signals into digital data packets.
 This technology allows for more flexible and cost-effective communication solutions compared to traditional phone systems.
 VoIP providers often offer toll-free numbers as part of their plans, enhancing business communications by creating a professional image and improving customer engagement.

-- Toll-Free: Toll-free numbers can be integrated into VoIP phone systems.
+Toll-free numbers can be integrated into VoIP phone systems.
 When a call is made to a toll-free number, VoIP systems can route the call over the internet to the designated destination, whether it’s a physical office phone, a computer, or a mobile device.

 Some VoIP providers offer toll-free numbers as optional add-ons for an extra monthly fee, providing flexibility for businesses as their needs evolve.